toofarm/shanecom/_content/posts/saving-uploaded-images-using-strapi.md

 ## App structure

 The app we were building called for a "contact us" feature, which would allow users to upload images via a form.
-We would then store these images server-side and send them out to site administrators as email attachments.
+We would then store these images and send them out to site administrators as email attachments.

 Though simple in theory, doing this within the context of our app proved to be a significant challenge.

+For anyone unfamiliar with the framework, Next.js is a superset of React whose big selling point is the ability to render pages server-side, then dispatch those to the browser as raw HTML.
+One of the major differences between Next and React is that parts of a Next app will execute on the server, a feature we used to build authentication into our application.

+In order to authenticate users, we passed all API calls through a proxy, which would check for a valid user token before dispatching a call for the appropriate resource.
+This meant that when uploading our photos, we had to make two API calls:

+1. Call the Next.js proxy, which lives on the server
+2. Once we've authenticated, make a call server-side from Next.js to Strapi, passing the uploaded image as a payload

+Within Next.js, our app structure looked like this:

+    ...
+    --/components
+    --/pages
+    ----/api
+    ------/proxy
+    ------upload.ts
+    ----contactUs.tsx

+Everything within the /api directory executes on the server, including the call to Strapi, which lives in upload.ts.

+## Strapi's recommendations

+Strapi [provides a plugin](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#configuration) for handling file uploads and offers decent documentation on the same.

+However, Strapi's docs assume that you'll be uploading files directly to Strapi from the frontend.